Marko Markovski

 Marko Markovski (Serbian Cyrillic: Марко Марковски; born 26 May 1986) is a Serbian former professional footballer who played as a striker.
-He is currently team manager of Super League Greece club Panetolikos.
+He is currently technical director of Super League Greece 2 club Kallithea.

 Club career

 Serbia

 Markovski began his career in his neighbourhood as a youth for FK Zemun.
 He also signed his first professional contract and started his senior career in 2004 playing in Serbia with FK Zemun.
 Markovski made his First League of Serbia and Montenegro debut on 15 May 2004, in away match against FK Sutjeska Nikšić, where he managed to score in the 90th minute, sealing a 1–0 victory.

 In 2006, he signed a four-year contract with Serbian giant FK Partizan, but played only a half season with them.
 He was mostly loaned to other teams, Serbian Superliga clubs FK Borac Čačak and FK Banat Zrenjanin.

 Greece

 Last days of January 2008, he moved to Greece where he signed with Beta Ethniki club Kallithea.
 He made his debut and also scored his first goal in Greece on 10 February 2008, in away victory 2–1 against Egaleo.

 In August 2009, he signed a two-year contract with newly promoted Beta Ethniki team Doxa Drama.
 Markovski scored 52 goals in the three and a half years and 121 matches in Beta Ethniki.

-In July 2011, he signed a three-year contract with Super League Greece club Xanthi, becoming the first Serbian player ever who signed for that club.
+In July 2011, he signed a three-year contract with Super League Greece club Skoda Xanthi, becoming the first Serbian player ever who signed for that club.
 He made his Super League Greece debut in a 1–0 away defeat against PAOK on 28 August 2011.

-Markovski scored his first Super League Greece goal in a 3–4 defeat at home to AEK on 21 September.
+Markovski scored his first Super League Greece goal in a 3–4 defeat at home to AEK Athens on 21 September.

-After very successful playing for Xanthi, 42 appearances and 12 goals in Super League Greece, the club got very good offer and Markovski moved to Sheriff Tiraspol.
+After very successful playing for Skoda Xanthi, 42 appearances and 12 goals in Super League Greece, the club got very good offer and Markovski moved to Sheriff Tiraspol.